Common Sense Group

-The Common Sense Group is an informal group of Conservative MPs in the United Kingdom who advocate a broad range of ideals that they think the Conservative Party and the country ought to be following.

-The group was inspired by the euro-sceptic European Research Group and has published a book, Common Sense: Conservative Thinking for a Post-Liberal Age.
+The Common Sense Group is an informal group of MPs in the British Conservative Party.
+The Guardian described it as a hard-right group that was sympathetic to culture wars.
+It was created in 2020, inspired by the European Research Group, a Eurosceptic Conservative faction.
+In 2021, it published a manifesto, Common Sense: Conservative Thinking for a Post-Liberal Age.

 History

-The Guardian said in November 2020 that the group "launched quietly in the summer with about 40 members ... and now has 59 MPs and 7 members of the House of Lords in its ranks".
+The Common Sense Group was created in mid-2020.
+By November, it included 59 MPs and seven members of the House of Lords.
 Its president is Edward Leigh MP.

-The Common Sense Group has been said to be a revival of the Cornerstone Group, which appeared to be inactive after the 2019 elections (the source of the Cornerstone "About" page shows a last modified date in 2018).

 Following an interim report on the connections between colonialism and properties now in the care of the National Trust, including links with historic slavery, members of the group signed a letter to The Telegraph in November 2020.
 The letter accused the National Trust of being "coloured by cultural Marxist dogma, colloquially known as the woke agenda".

 The group's manifesto, Common Sense: Conservative Thinking for a Post-Liberal Age, was published in May 2021.
 John Hayes MP wrote in the Preface, "With opportunities provided by Brexit, the time for a refreshed national conversation on the defining issues of our time – nationhood, community, migration, the rule of law and public order – is now."